 Langdon-Davies conceived the idea of a personal relationship between a child and a sponsor – a model that puts the child at the centre, and remains the core of what we do.

-Today, Plan International is a global organisation that works in 52 developing countries to promote child rights and lift millions of children out of poverty.
+Today, Plan International is a global organisation that is active in over 70 countries to advance children's rights and equality for girls.